What to Expect

 Where to Go?

 This is totally up to you.
 Just about anywhere can yield beautiful photos.
 Some dogs prefer to stay home and run around the back yard, others like to venture out.
-If you have a large pack and not enough handlers to help with them, sometimes the backyard is the best option.
-If you have a favorite park or hiking trail I'm happy to meet you there.
-Though some parks have strict rules about photography.
+I'm more than happy to chat with you about what you're looking for and make recommendations.

 - Look for someplace that has a scenic view that's unobstructed by housing developments.